invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Prerequisites.rst

 1. Create a new user account in the Microsoft 365 admin center (admin.microsoft.com)
 2. Assign the new user ‘Global Reader’ role
+3. Navigate to the Exchange admin center (https://admin.cloud.microsoft/exchange#/adminRoles)
-3. Go to Roles and select ‘Exchange’ and create a new role group
+3. Go to Roles and select ‘Admin roles’ and create a new role group
-4. Next, select the ‘Unified Audit’ role and go to ‘Permissions’ and select the ‘View-Only Audit Logs’ permission
+4. Next, select the ‘View-Only Audit Logs’ permission under the Permissions section
 5. Add the new user to this role group

 **Application with the required Graph API Permissions**